aralroca/aralroca.com/posts/teaful.md

 ## Why tiny?

-Teaful is **less than 1kb**, and makes you have to write much less code.
+Teaful is **less than 1kb** and you won't need to write so much code.
 In other words, it will make your project much more lightweight.

 ```sh
 874 B: index.js.gz